nlip-lab/nlip-lab.github.io/_people/maunendra.md

 ### Designation
 - Associate Professor at Department of CSE, IIT Hyderabad <br>
-- Head of the AI Department at IIT Hyderabad <br>
+- Head of the AI Department, IIT Hyderabad <br>
 - Founder of the NLIP Lab

 ### Contacts